rancher/os/docs/running-rancheros/server/install-to-disk/index.md

 - ssh-rsa AAA... user@host
 ```

-If you have access to your local machine, you can reverse copy your public SSH key into RancherOS before installing to disk.
+You can generate a new SSH key for `cloud-config.yml` file by following this [article](https://help.github.com/articles/generating-ssh-keys/).

-#### Copying your public SSH Key from your local machine into RancherOS
+Alternatively, if you have access to your local machine, you can copy your existing public SSH key into RancherOS before installing to disk.

-Check to see if you have SSH keys on your local computer.
-If not, generate a new one by following this [article](https://help.github.com/articles/generating-ssh-keys/).
+1. Check to see if you have SSH keys on your local computer.

 ```bash
 $ ls -al ~/.ssh
 # Lists all the files in your .ssh directory, if they exist
 ```
-You are looking to see if you have one of the following:
+2. You are looking to see if you have one of the following:

 ```bash
 id_dsa.pub